 Dr. William P. Bracciodieta, M.D., M.B.A, age 60, was named as our Chief Medical Officer on June 22, 2005.
 He is responsible for the medical management of all of our health plan subsidiaries, including oversight of all utilization management, quality improvement, credentialing, pharmacy, and risk management activities.
 Dr. Bracciodieta has more than 30 years of experience in healthcare services.
 Prior to joining Molina, he served as the Senior Vice President and Chief Medical Officer for Trigon Blue Cross Blue Shield; Vice President and Chief Medical Director of Medical Affairs for Humana Inc. in Florida; and Vice President for FHP.
-Dr. Bracciodieta is an Associate Clinical Professor of Neurology at the University of Southern California School of Medical degree from the New York Medical College.
+Dr. Bracciodieta is an Associate Clinical Professor of Neurology at the University of Southern California School of Medicine.
+He holds a Bachelor's degree from Columbia University, a Master of Business Administration degree from Pacific Western University, and a Medical degree from the New York Medical College.
 He has fellowships from the American College of Medical Quality, the Stroke Council of the American Heart Association, and the American EEG Society.